-Houthoff Tel: +31 20 605 60 27
+Houthoff Gustav Mahlerplein 50 1082 MA Amsterdam Netherlands Tel +31 20 605 60 27 Email: y.de.vries@houthoff.com LinkedIn: www.linkedin.com/in/yvo-de-vries

-Gustav Mahlerplein 50 Email: y.de.vries@houthoff.com

-1082 MA Amsterdam URL: www.houthoff.com

 Houthoff is a leading independent Dutch law firm, with offices in Amsterdam, Brussels, London, Rotterdam and New York, as well as representatives in Houston, Shanghai, Singapore and Tokyo.
 We have over 300 lawyers, civil law notaries and tax lawyers, who work collaboratively to ensure we are there for our clients when they need us most.
+We focus on highly complex transactions and dispute resolution.
+We always look beyond today and find the long-term solution.